ibexa/documentation-developer/docs/content_management/rich_text/extend_online_editor.md

     If you override the default templates for `embedInline`, `embed` or `embedImage` elements, for example, `@IbexaCore/default/content/embed.html.twig`,
-    the data attributes and classes will not be rendered automatically.
+    the data attributes and classes aren't rendered automatically.

     Instead, you can make use of the `data_attributes` and `class` properties in your templates.